max-hill/math-307/index.md

  2025-10-03  | [lecture-17](lectures/lecture-notes-by-day/lecture-17.pdf)      | Bases and dimension of a vector space
  2025-10-06  | [lecture-18](lectures/lecture-notes-by-day/lecture-18.pdf)      | What are the three fundamental subspaces associated with a matrix A?
  2025-10-08  | [lecture-19](lectures/lecture-notes-by-day/lecture-19.pdf)      | Examples of calculations of dimension and basis of fundamental subspaces
+ 2025-10-10  | [lecture-20](lectures/lecture-notes-by-day/lecture-20.pdf)      | What is a linear transformation?